maurofruet/dbsg/README.md

     $ dbsg -a

-which asks you to add at least one image folder. dbsg currently supports the following extensions: .jpg, .bmp, png, tif and gif.
-Then, the program schedules the wallpaper slideshow and changes the current background.
+which asks you to add at least one image folder.
+Then, the program asks you if you want to schedule the wallpaper slideshow and changes the current background.

 You can get a list of all the parameters accepted by the program by executing the following command: